mattcyw/name-sorter/README.md

 ### 3. (Optional) To have some fun with data structures and algorithms

-Leverage this coding exercise to explore the performance of self-implemented binary search tree is differ from the Java built-in Collections sorting with various sizes of input data.
+Leverage this coding exercise to explore how the time and memory performance of self-implemented binary search tree (sort at insert) is differed from the Java built-in Collections sorting (sort on demand) with different testing data size and patterns.
 Preserving duplicated entries also make it differ from Java built-in Tree Map(Key) / Set.
 To switch between the two sorting implementations, change the property `app.service.type` in `src/main/resources/application.yml`
 By default, the application is configured to use the self-implemented binary search tree `binaryTree`.